Maléku language

-The Maléku Jaíka language, also called Malecu, Maleku, Guatuso, Watuso-Wétar, and Guetar, is an Indigenous American language of the Chibchan family spoken in Costa Rica.
+Maléku, also called Malecu, Guatuso, Watuso-Wétar, and Guetar, Maléku Jaíka 'the speech of our people', is an Indigenous American language of the Chibchan family spoken in north-central Costa Rica, in the area of Guatuso, in the province of Alajuela, Costa Rica.
+It is spoken by around 300 to 460 indigenous Maléku people in an area of 2994 hectares, also called Guatusos.

 Classification

-The Maléku Jaíka language is a member of the Votic branch of the Chibchan language family.

-Maléku, or 'the speech of our people', is considered to be endangered according to The Endangered Languages Project.
+Maléku is a member of the Votic branch of the Chibchan language family.
+Maléku is considered to be endangered by the Endangered Languages Project.
 According to the 2011 National Population Census, 67.5% of the population that lives in the official Maléku territory declared that they speak the language; however, the state of vitality varies from one village to another and even among families (Sánchez 2011).
 In any case, following the parameters of UNESCO, the language can be classified as definitively endangered (Sánchez 2013).

 History

 The Maleku people (usually called "Guatusos" in historical documents, travel chronicles of the 19th and 20th centuries, and in multiple academic studies) constitute one of the original peoples of the Costa Rican territory.
 While their contact with the Hispanic language and culture was extremely sporadic and limited at least until the second mid-nineteenth century (Constenla, 1988; Castillo, 2004), it can be assumed that this contact was intensified in the middle of the twentieth century.